 I would be happy to receive applications in any of these areas: cognitive-typological linguistic theory (especially construction grammar and the usage-based model), language change and the history of English, dialect grammar, as well as the arsenal of research methods used in all these areas of linguistics.

-I am interested in supervising students who wish to carry out research in the following areas: phonetics, sociophonetics, bilingualism, language contact, L2 speech, dialect variation, phonetic fieldwork, speech perception, South Asian languages and Englishes.
+I am interested in supervising students who wish to carry out research in the following areas: phonetics, sociophonetics, articulatory phonetics, bilingualism, L2 speech, dialect variation, phonetic fieldwork, speech perception, South Asian languages and Englishes.
 Please note that I am happy to receive applications in second language acquisition, but I will only consider projects in this area that have a well-defined phonetic component and address interesting theoretical questions (e.g. testing models of bilingual or L2 speech learning, such as L2LP, SLM, PAM-L2).